agalue/cassandra-azure/README.md

   Terraform will install Ansible on the OpenNMS server and run the playbook.
 When it is done, you're ready to use the Metrics Stress command.

-* Connect to the Karaf Shell through SSH:
+* Connect to the Karaf Shell through SSH via `tmux`:

   From the OpenNMS instance: